 That's how the high relief in desert areas is reduced to low featureless plains called Pedi plains.

 Playas Plains are by far the most prominent landforms in the deserts.
-In basins with mountains and hills around and along, the drainage is towards the center of the basin and due to gradual eposition of sediment from basin margins, a nearly level plain forms at the center of the basin.
-In times of sufficient water, this plain is covered up by a shallow water body.The playa plain covered up by salts is called alkaliflats.

-Deflation Hollows and Caves
+In basins with mountains and hills around and along, the drainage is towards the center of the basin and due to gradual deposition of sediment from basin margins, a nearly level plain forms at the center of the basin.
+In times of sufficient water, this plain is covered up by a shallow water body.
+Such types of shallow lakes are called as playas where water is retained only for short duration due to evaporation and quite often the playas contain good deposition of salts.
+The playa plain covered up by salts is called alkali flats.
+Deflation Hollows and Caves abrasion of wind-borne sand and first shallow depressions called blow outs are created, and some of the blow outs become deeper and wider fit to be called caves.